What is the New Business Idea Program?

 Check out a copy of the NBI Presentation PowerPoint here!

-- Business plan submission is due by January 15th 2021
+- Business plan submissions will be due by January 14, 2022

-- Final awards approved KenCrest Centers Board by March 2021 (Date TBD)
+- Final awards will be approved by KenCrest Centers Board in February 2022

 - KenCrest staff